ergoplatform/ergodocs/docs/eco/rosen/bitcoin-watcher.md

 - `user@watcher-server` specifies the username and the server to connect to.
 Replace `user` with your actual username and `watcher-server` with the actual hostname or IP address of your server.
 ///

+## Watcher FAQs

+### Tips

-## Security Considerations
+/// details | Security Considerations
+     {type: warning, open: false}

-- Keep your watcher machine and Docker install updated with the latest security patches.
+Keep your watcher machine and Docker install updated with the latest security patches.
-- Don't reuse your watcher's RPC password anywhere else.
+Don't reuse your watcher's RPC password anywhere else.
-- Secure your machine's SSH login with a strong password and/or public key authentication.
+Secure your machine's SSH login with a strong password and/or public key authentication.
-- Consider running the watcher in a dedicated VM or container for isolation.
+Consider running the watcher in a dedicated VM or container for isolation.
-- Regularly monitor your watcher's logs and web UI for any signs of issues.
+Regularly monitor your watcher's logs and web UI for any signs of issues.
-- Keep your collateral wallet secure, as the wallet owner has control over unstaking collateral.
+Keep your collateral wallet secure, as the wallet owner has control over unstaking collateral.
+///

-## Monitoring and Alerting
+/// details | Monitoring and Alerting
+     {type: info, open: false}
 Maintaining high watcher uptime is critical to avoid collateral penalties.
 Consider setting up external monitoring and alerting:

-- Services like Uptime Robot or Pingdom can monitor your watcher's web UI and alert you if it goes down.
+Services like Uptime Robot or Pingdom can monitor your watcher's web UI and alert you if it goes down.
-- Use a service like Healthchecks.io to monitor your watcher's log for error keywords and send alerts.
+Use a service like Healthchecks.io to monitor your watcher's log for error keywords and send alerts.
-- The Rosen team's monitoring will alert in Telegram/Discord if your watcher is down, but additional self-monitoring is strongly recommended.
+The Rosen team's monitoring will alert in Telegram/Discord if your watcher is down, but additional self-monitoring is strongly recommended.

-## Watcher FAQs

-## Troubleshooting

-### Tips
+///

 /// details | Increasing Bitcoin Node DbCache
      {type: info, open: false}